jvalley19/vdc_gov/Docs/masterOrchestration/folder_replication.md

 1. Copy the SharedServices or MS-VDI folders however many times you want to deploy those environments
     - Within the MS-VDI folders you will need to change the following lines per folder copy or per spoke environment
 		- **Parameters.json** for ms-vdi
 		    1. Make sure the folder name is unique
+                1. Ex: "MS-VDI-SPOKE-2"
 			2. Change line 2: Deployment name (unique)
 			3. Change line 29: VNET spoke address prefix
 			4. Change line 47: VNET spoke address prefix